Adopt an Artifact

 Birch Bark Canoe

-This is a slave canoe built at Fort Norman, Mackenzie River, North West Territories.
-The characteristic construction detail in these types of canoes is the frame, thin battens, which run longitudinally along the bottom of the canoe are held in place by the pressure of the ribs against the bark cover.
-Bark canoes of this northern type are often referred to as kayak-form canoes.
+This is a Sahtú Dene-style hunting and trapping canoe built near Tulita (formerly Fort Norman), NWT, at the confluence of the Great Bear River and the Mackenzie River.
+A characteristic construction detail of these lightly-built canoes is its open framework of thin battens spaced longitudinally inside the canoe and held in place by the pressure of the ribs against the bark cover.
+Bark canoes of this northern type have often been described as kayak-form canoes by outsiders for a slight resemblance to Inuit kayaks.

 Level IV – $1,500 | $125 per month